 When an unconfident young woman is cursed with an old body by a spiteful witch, her only chance of breaking the spell lies with a self-indulgent yet insecure young wizard and his companions in his legged, walking castle.

 The Clock family are four-inch-tall people who live anonymously in another family's residence, borrowing simple items to make their home.
-Life changes for the Clocks when their daughter, Arrietty, is discovered.
+Life changes for the Clocks when their teenage daughter, Arrietty, is discovered.

-Two young girls, Satsuki and her younger sister Mei, move into a house in the country with their father to be closer to their hospitalized mother.
+Two young girls, 10-year-old Satsuki and her 4-year-old sister Mei, move into a house in the country with their father to be closer to their hospitalized mother.
 Satsuki and Mei discover that the nearby forest is inhabited by magical creatures called Totoros (pronounced toe-toe-ro).
 They soon befriend these Totoros, and have several magical adventures.Written by

 Christopher E. Meadows <firstname.lastname@example.org>

 282 of 304 people found this review helpful.